spatie/lighthouse-php/docs/usage/configuring-a-run.md

 ];
 ```

-To get a hold of the default options, you can call `defaultLighthouseConfig()`
+To get a hold of the default options, you can call `defaultLighthouseConfig()`.

 ## Customize the Chrome options